Garry Conille

-Garry Conille (/fr/; born 26 February 1966) is a Haitian politician who has served twice as prime minister of Haiti, from 2011 to 2012 and from June to November 2024.
-A physician, academic, development worker, and author, he served as acting prime minister from 3 June to 11 November 2024 under the Transitional Presidential Council.
+Garry Conille (/fr/; born 26 February 1966) is a Haitian politician, physician, academic, development worker, and author who served as acting prime minister from 3 June to 11 November 2024 under the Transitional Presidential Council.
 He previously served as the 15th prime minister from 2011 to 2012, submitting his resignation on 24 February 2012, and being officially succeeded by Laurent Lamothe on 16 May 2012.

 On 28 May 2024, the Transitional Presidential Council tapped Conille to return to the role as the Caribbean nation works to restore stability and take back control from violent gangs.

 On 10 November 2024, the Transitional Presidential Council replaced Conille with businessman and former political candidate Alix Didier Fils-Aimé.

 Early life

 Garry Conille is the second of a family of four brothers (Serge, Pierre and Jean Conille).
 He is the son of Marie Antoinette Darbouze and Dr. Serge Conille, former Minister of Sports and Youth in the Duvalier government.
 He is married to Betty Rousseau, the step daughter of Marc Bazin, a former prime minister of Haiti and has twin girls, Soraya and Gaelle.
 Betty and her twin sister Kathy are Bazin's daughters from his wife Marie Yolène's (née Sam) first marriage.